 With a healthy dose of right place/right time, Deric McLean found his dream teaching job at Santa Cruz Children’s School after earning his credential in 2009.
 After years of taking on more and more responsibility, he is extremely honored to have been entrusted by the school’s founders to take over as the school’s director this year.

-In addition to serving as the director, Deric McLean is the Language Arts teacher for upper grades.
-He also puts his love of playing, sports, and decades of soccer coaching to use by teaching PE.
+In addition to serving as the director, Deric McLean is the Language Arts teacher for upper half of the school.
+He also enjoys teaching a different science subject to everyone each year including Chemistry, Physics, and Earth Science.
 He holds a Multiple Subject Teaching Credential from San Jose State University, along with a BA in English from Santa Clara University.

 In Language Arts, students are challenged daily to grow their reading, writing, and speaking skills while developing a true sense of personal responsibility for their work.
 Students are taught flexibility and ease with all modes of writing and reading.
 In addition to reading assignments in every genre and style, students participate in self-organized, and largely student-led, Book Clubs with their classmates.

 In addition to essays, narratives, and other nonfiction writing, creative writing is an important element of language arts.
 Students are challenged to find their own voice across genres by writing in an environment that is both assignment driven and about constant personal progress.
 Students are taught to use any and all tools at their disposal to help them on this quest, from mentor texts to peer feedback, and most importantly: the lost art of revision.
 This environment has resulted in students who write for the pure joy of it.

 Andrea Randall has been the lead teacher for the youngest children since 2003.
 She holds a California State Teaching Credential from Sonoma State with an emphasis in early childhood education.